camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/process-lifecycles.md

 Each event is one step in a process instance lifecycle.
 All events of one process instance have the same `processInstanceKey`.

-Events which belongs to the same element instance (e.g. a task) have the same `key`.
+Events which belong to the same element instance (e.g. a task) have the same `key`.
 The element instances have different lifecycles depending on the type of element.

 ## (Sub-)Process/Activity/Gateway lifecycle